IBM/build-custom-stt-model-with-diarization/WIKI.md

 <!--add an image in this path-->
 ![architecture](doc/source/images/architecture.png)

-1. User uploads video file to the application.
+1. User uploads corpus file to the application

-2. The [FFMPEG](https://www.ffmpeg.org/) library extracts the audio from the video.
+2. The extracted audio from the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio) is retrived from Cloud Object Storage

+3. The corpus file as well as the extracted audio are uploaded to Watson Speech To Text to train the custom model

-3. The extracted audio file is stored in Cloud Object Storage.
+4. The Downloaded audio file from the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio) is transcribed with the custom Speech To Text model and the text file is stored in Cloud Object Storage

 # Instructions

-> Find the detailed steps in the [README](https://github.com/IBM/convert-video-to-audio/blob/master/README.md) file.
+> Find the detailed steps in the [README](https://github.com/IBM/build-custom-stt-model-with-diarization/blob/master/README.md) file.

 1. Clone the repo

-2. Create Cloud Object Storage Service
+2. Create Watson Speech To Text Service

 3. Add the Credentials to the Application